deepanjan1011/Retro-Chat/README.md

 # Retro Chat built in Rust

 ## Why I Built This
-Honestly, I made this project partly to pick up my interest in Rust and partly because I was bored.
+Honestly, I made this project partly to again pick up my interest in Rust and partly because I was bored.

 ## Installing Rust & Cargo